Physics: Astrophysics, Physics: Cosmology, Physics: High Energy

 Appointments at the rank of Associate Professor or above will be considered for candidates with an exceptional record of research excellence and academic leadership.
-The current faculty at The Hong Kong University of Science and Technology in particle physics and cosmology group include Professor Andy Cohen, Professor George Smoot, Professor Henry Tye, Professor Tao Liu, and Professor Yi Wang.
-The Department is growing its effort in particle physics and cosmology group by hiring five new faculty in theory and experiment.
+The current faculty at The Hong Kong University of Science and Technology in particle physics and cosmology group include Professor Andy Cohen, Professor George Smoot, Professor Henry Tye, Professor Tao Liu, Professor Yi Wang and Professor Kirill Prokofiev.
+The department is growing its effort in particle physics and cosmology group by hiring five new faculty in theory and experiment.
 Further information about the Department can be found at http://physics.ust.hk.

 Applicants must possess a PhD degree in physics or a related field.
-The successful candidate should have a strong track record of research.
-In addition to pursuing a vibrant research program the candidates are expected to engage in effective teaching at the undergraduate and graduate levels.
+The successful candidates should have a strong track record of research.
+In addition to pursuing a vibrant research program, the candidates are expected to engage in effective teaching at the undergraduate and graduate levels.

 Starting salary will be highly competitive and commensurate with qualifications and experience.
 Fringe benefits including medical and dental benefits, annual leave and housing benefits will be provided where applicable.
 Initial appointment will normally be on a three-year contract.
 A contract-end gratuity will be payable upon successful completion of contract.

-Screening of applications will begin as soon as possible, and will continue until the positions are filled.
+Screening of applications begins immediately, and will continue until the positions are filled.

 The Hong Kong University of Science and Technology (HKUST) is a dynamic, young research university with a diverse international faculty and student body in relentless pursuit of excellence.
 Situated on the hillside overlooking scenic Clear Water Bay at the eastern edge of Hong Kong and southeastern coast of China, HKUST has rapidly established itself as a leading institution on the academic world map in the short time since it was founded in 1991.